Death and state funeral of George H. W. Bush: Planning

 Prior to his death, Bush filed a 211-page document with the Military District of Washington, which contains a request for an aerial flyover of fighter jets in missing man formation by the United States Air Force during his state funeral as well as final interment and burial to occur at the George H.W.
 Bush Presidential Library and Museum in College Station, Texas.
 Bush also indicated that he did not want the presidential fanfare, "Hail to the Chief", to be performed during final interment and burial.
 In addition, Bush made plans for a national funeral service to be held at Washington National Cathedral in Washington D.C.

 Security measures

-The Department of Homeland Security designated the Washington phase of the state funeral as a National Special Security Event, as they've done with the state funerals of Ronald Reagan and Gerald Ford, as with other major Washington events since September 11, 2001.
+The Department of Homeland Security designated the Washington phase of the state funeral as a National Special Security Event, as they have done with the state funerals of Ronald Reagan and Gerald Ford, as with other major Washington events since September 11, 2001.